bioinfo-pf-curie/TMB/README.md

         - 1000g2015aug_all
       gnomad:
         - gnomAD_exome_ALL
       esp:
 	    - esp6500siv2_all
       exac:
        - ExAC_ALL
 ```

-The user can there choose to scan all databases with the `--polymDb 1k,gnomad,esp,exac` paramater.
+The user can thus choose to scan all databases with the `--polymDb 1k,gnomad,esp,exac` paramater.
 The same is true for the `--cancerDb` parameter.

 ## Usage